sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/GeneralApplicationDevelopment/Structure/General.md

 <br>

-### Avoid duplicate page titles.
+### Always ensure page titles are unique across the current application.

+Avoid duplicate page titles by ensure that the `title` element is unique within all the site's pages.

-TODO: Description
+TODO: complement description
+todo: add examples

+Additional Tags: Accessibility
 <br>